 - Construction and operational maintenance activities may vary seasonally.
-Site access and ground conditions can be impacted by spring melting and, as a result, Pembina typically experiences higher pipeline maintenance and integrity spending in the first and fourth quarters of the year.
+In western Canada, site access and ground conditions can be impacted by spring melting, and, as a result, for conventional pipeline assets Pembina typically experiences higher pipeline maintenance and integrity spending in the first and fourth quarters of the year.
 Labour productivity may be negatively impacted by seasonal weather conditions including extreme temperatures in the winter. - Conventional feeder pipelines and gathering systems generally experience lower volumes during the spring months as a result of reduced drilling primarily due to weight restrictions on roads, producers conducting maintenance on their batteries and gas plant turnarounds.
 The magnitude and duration of road weight restrictions are dependent upon spring weather conditions.
 Many battery operators also perform maintenance work on production facilities during the spring months.
-Road restrictions and battery maintenance can also impact gathering pipeline receipts during the fall months, although the impact on throughput is generally less pronounced than during the spring months.
-Similar seasonality impacts are experienced upstream of the pipelines at Pembina's gas processing facilities. - Volumes transported on the Alliance Pipeline or volumes processed at gas processing facilities are generally higher during winter months as gas compression is more efficient in cold weather and there is, therefore, increased availability to flow interruptible volumes in the winter months, subject to customer demand for the service. - The financial performance of Pembina's marketing business can be affected by seasonal demands for products and other market factors.
-Propane inventory generally builds over the second and third quarters of the year and is sold in the fourth quarter and the first quarter of the following year during the winter heating season.
+Road restrictions, and battery and facility maintenance can also impact gathering pipeline receipts during the fall months, although the impact on throughput is generally less pronounced than during the spring months.
+Similar seasonality impacts are experienced upstream of the pipelines at Pembina's gas processing facilities. - Volumes transported on the Alliance Pipeline and volumes processed at gas processing facilities are generally higher during winter months as gas compression is more efficient in cold weather and there is, therefore, increased availability to flow interruptible volumes in the winter months, subject to customer demand for the service. - The financial performance of Pembina's marketing business can be affected by seasonal demands for products and other market factors.
+Propane inventory in western Canada generally builds over the second and third quarters of the year and is sold in the fourth quarter and the first quarter of the following year during the winter heating season.
 Condensate, butane and ethane are generally sold ratably throughout the year.
 See "Risk Factors Risks Inherent in Pembina's Business Commodity Price Risk".